letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 In response to this challenge, the client uses its account private key to sign a JWS over a JSON object describing the challenge.
-The validation object covered by the MAC has the following fields:
+The validation object covered by the signature MUST have the following fields and no others:

 type (required, string):
 : The string "dns"